Inquisitive-Learners/lessons-content/science-and-technology/year-1/investigating-changes-to-a-plant/investigating-changes-to-a-plant.md

 ability to observe and collect data to describe how a plant changes as it grows.
 Materials: Disposable plastic cup, Permanent markers, Metal spoon, Skewers, Spray bottle, Soil, Bean seed, Linking blocks

-ACTIVITY 3:
-Activity ID: Z1xnh8fL80jw
-Section ID: ViS2xZ8BQ650
-Description: Explain that scientists ask questions, do investigations and collect data to find answers to their questions.
-Direct students' attention to the image of the scientist, plant and toy blocks.
-Ask them the following questions:

- * What might the scientist in the picture be investigating?

- * How could they record the data they collect?
-PART 1:
-[Statement Box] Scientists ask questions, do investigations and collect data to find answers to their questions.
-[Image] Scientist measures plant growth in laboratory using blocks.
-[Discussion] What might the scientist in the picture be investigating?
-[Discussion] How could they record the data they collect?

-PART 2:
-[Plain Text] The scientist has drawn a picture to record the data they collected.

-Select the correct label for each part of the drawing.

-Differentiation: Green Circle - The green circle represents core activities.
-They are central to the focus question or learning intention and include surface, deeper and transfer of learning.
-Duration: 5 minutes

 ACTIVITY 5:
-Activity ID: cBUJqJCp1RfT
-Section ID: d6jmt7euGFAd
 Description: Students watch the time-lapse video of a plant growing.
 Draw their attention to how the plant grows in one direction and then another, and ask why they think the plant does this.